OfficeDev/office-js-docs-pr/docs/tutorials/migrate-vsto-to-office-add-in-shared-code-library-tutorial.md

 ### Use the shared class library in the VSTO Add-in

 Now you need to update the VSTO Add-in to use the class library.
-This is important that both the VSTO Add-in and Office add-in use the same shared class library so that future bug fixes or features are made in one location.
+This is important that both the VSTO Add-in and Office Add-in use the same shared class library so that future bug fixes or features are made in one location.

 1. In **Solution Explorer** right-click the **Cell-Analyzer** project, and choose **Add Reference**.
 2. Select **CellAnalyzerSharedLibrary**, and choose **OK**.